Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Ideal summer exercise:

-- Swimming (the best summer exercise — cooling and strengthening)
+- Swimming.
+The best summer exercise, cooling and strengthening.

-- Early morning walks or cycling (before 8am)
+- Early morning walks or cycling (before 8 AM)

-- Gentle to moderate yoga (avoid hot yoga entirely)
+- Gentle to moderate yoga.
+Avoid hot yoga entirely.

 - Evening walks after sunset